sokoide/tangnano_6502_cpu/day04/README.md

 🌐 Available languages:
 [English](./README.md) | [日本語](./README_ja.md)

-## 📜 Overview

-Before we build the CPU's brain (the Control Unit), we need to establish two critical foundations:

-1. **A Window into the Machine (LCD)**: Building a display pipeline so we can see what the CPU is doing.
-2. **The Internal State (Registers)**: Implementing the architectural registers where the 6502 stores its data and flags.

-Today's work is a transition from simple per-day logic to a permanent architectural foundation.

 ## 🎯 Learning Objectives

 - **LCD Pipeline**: Understand how pixels flow from VRAM (**BSRAM/SDPB**), through Font ROM (**pROM**), to the Panel.